farchettiensis/farchettiensis/README.md

 Outside of work, I truly love games, movies, Star Trek (!) and reading.

 I'm open to collabs, opportunities, or really just chatting!
-Feel free to reach out on Discord and LinkedIn - that's where you'll find me most often.
+Feel free to reach out on Discord or LinkedIn - that's where you'll find me most often.
 You're most welcome to do so!

 <img alt="Data Star Trek" height="200" width="250" src="35383c72f0942bc10549ed06a2753e86.gif">